philgyford/django-ditto/README.rst

 =====

 A collection of Django apps for copying things from third-party sites and services.
 Very much in-progress.
+Python 3, Django 1.8.

 Currently only copies bookmarks from `Pinboard <https://pinboard.in/>`_ and tweets from Twitter.
 See possible future services in `this issue <https://github.com/philgyford/django-ditto/issues/23>`_.
+These work well, but there may be changes as it's still in development.

 There is a demo Django project website for viewing fetched items in the ``/demo/`` directory.

-Docs below are hasty; I'm not expecting anyone else to use this yet.
+The docs below are hasty; I'm not expecting anyone else to use this yet.

 Getting started